RunestoneInteractive/httlads/_sources/UNGeneralDebates/text_mining.rst

 information is encoded, that is, how should Python interpret those bits.
 There are several common **encodings** used today.

-* ASCII (American Standard Code for Information Interchange): This is one of the oldest encodings, and has been in use for years, its major limitation is that it can only encode 256 characters.
+* **ASCII** (American Standard Code for Information Interchange): This is one of the oldest encodings and has been in use for years.
+Its major limitation is that it can only encode 256 characters.
 And in fact, Python only interprets 0-127 as proper ASCII.
-This was fine for American English, in the early days of computing but it does not work in the world today with many languages and many more emojis.
+This was fine for American English in the early days of computing, but it does not work in the world today with many languages and many more emojis.

-* '**utf-8**': This is probably the most common encoding in use today.
+* **'utf-8'**: This is probably the most common encoding in use today.
+UTF stands for an 8-bit Unicode Transformation Format, which can encode all 1,112,064 characters in Unicode.
   It can efficiently encode over 4 billion characters.
 Some with just 8 bits and others with up to 32 bits.

-* 'iso-8859-1' (also called 'latin-1'): This encoding takes full advantage of all 8 bits of the ascii character set.
+* **'iso-8859-1'** (also called 'latin-1'): This encoding takes full advantage of all 8 bits of the **ASCII** character set.
+It only uses one byte, so it can only represent the first 256 Unicode characters.
+ISO-8859 contains encodings of different character sets, and the '-1' specifies  to use the 'latin-1' character set.

 So, let's try a little experiment.
 We can represent 169 as 10101001 or as the